 Lexington, Kentucky 40505

-Our Pastor - Who
+Who - Our Pastor

 Pastor James Coffman

 Pastor Coffman is a 1986 graduate of Hope Institute of the Scriptures in Toledo, Ohio.
 He and his wife, Shelly, have four children.
 He has been pastoring in Lexington, Kentucky for 25 years.
 He was saved at the age of twelve, raised in a godly home, and called to preach as a young man.
 He has a strong desire to take God’s side in all that he does.
+Pastor Coffman can be reached by call or text at (859) 621-5869.

 The Bible Way to Heaven:

 Recognize your condition.
 For all have sinned, and come short of the glory of God.
-(Romans 3:23) None of us is good enough to go to Heaven on our own merit.
+(Romans 3:23) None of us are good enough to go to Heaven on our own merit.
 Because we are sinners, no matter how much good we do, we always fall short.

 Realize the penalty for sin.
-For the wages of sin is death… (Romans 6:23a) Just as there are wages for good, there is punishment for wrong.
+For the wages of sin is death… (Romans 6:23) Just as there are wages for good, there is punishment for wrong.
 The penalty for our sin is eternal death in a place called Hell.

 Believe Christ died for you.
 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 (Romans 5:8) Christ showed His great love for us when He died on the cross to pay our sin debt.

 Once you are saved, you are saved for eternity.
 You cannot lose your salvation.
 No creature or thing can take it away from you.
+(Romans 8:38-39)

 God says: I give unto them eternal life; and they shall never perish.
 (John 10:28)